Marcsiq2/bmattest/README.md

 + ***Ten million songs and two thousend channels monitoring:***

-I think that with the current implementation the server would crash, however with the proposed improvements for use in production the server would not have serious problems, despite probably a bit of latency.
+I think that with the current implementation the server would crash due to overload, however with the proposed improvements for use in production the server would not have serious problems, despite probably having a bit of latency.

 ## Requirements